liquity/dev/README.md

 ### Hint Helper Functions - `HintHelpers.sol`

 `getApproxHint(uint _CR, uint _numTrials, uint _price, uint _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
-Used for transactions that must efficiently re-insert a trove to the sorted list.
+Used for transactions that must efficiently re-insert a Trove to the sorted list.

 `getRedemptionHints(uint _LUSDamount, uint _price, uint _maxIterations)`: helper function specifically for redemptions.
-Returns two hints - the first is a positional hint for the first redeemable trove (i.e. trove with the lowest ICR >= MCR), the second is the final nominal ICR of the last trove after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
-The number of troves to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.
+Returns two hints - the first is a positional hint for the first redeemable Trove (i.e. Trove with the lowest ICR >= MCR), the second is the final nominal ICR of the last Trove after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
+The number of Troves to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.

 ### Stability Pool Functions - `StabilityPool.sol`